AdrianGonz97/Discord-Speech-to-Text/README.md

 - Automatic punctuation

 ## Usage
+### Inviting the Bot:
+To invite this bot to your server, use the invitation link [here](https://discord.com/api/oauth2/authorize?client_id=813489147092271196&permissions=791931984&scope=bot).

 ### Summoning the Bot:
 To begin transcription, join a voice channel and type the following command into the text channel you want to have the transcription output to: